froots/froots.github.io/_posts/2011-03-03-testing-backbone-apps-with-jasmine-sinon.md

 Backbone's popularity is understandable.
 It provides a fairly minimal *model-view-controller* (MVC) structure to help organise all that complex code, but leaves other choices up to the developer.
 Unlike rich JavaScript UI frameworks such as [Cappuccino](http://cappuccino.org/), it does not provide an UI widgets or themes, but leaves the choice of DOM library up to the developer.
 Backbone has specific support for [jQuery](http://jquery.com/) or [Zepto](http://zeptojs.com/) if you include them, but it does not preclude the use of other libraries.

 Backbone's MVC structure lends itself very nicely to bottom-up unit testing.
-The separation of concerns into models, collections, views and controllers means that the behaviour of each 'class' (unit) can be tested in isolation, eliminating many bugs up front, and making debugging far simpler.
+The separation of concerns into models, collections, views and routers means that the behaviour of each 'class' (unit) can be tested in isolation, eliminating many bugs up front, and making debugging far simpler.

 This should be very familiar to anyone who has spent any time testing applications developed with MVC frameworks such as [Rails](http://rubyonrails.org/) or [Django](http://www.djangoproject.com/).
 There are a number of [mature](http://cukes.info/) [libraries](http://relishapp.com/rspec), [tools](https://github.com/thoughtbot/shoulda) and approaches designed for unit testing these applications.
 You'll need to write JavaScript tests to ensure that your front-end application code is of as high a quality as your server-side code.